GOPIKA-K-P/weather/README.md

 # My Project

-This content is dynamically generated in Indian Time (IST): 2025-10-17 17:28:29 IST
+This content is dynamically generated in Indian Time (IST): 2025-10-17 18:20:03 IST

 Current Weather in Coimbatore:
-Temperature: 30.88 °C
+Temperature: 29.88 °C
-Condition: broken clouds
+Condition: thunderstorm with light rain